shinyquagsire23/monado/doc/ipc-design.md

-# IPC Design {#ipc-design}
+# IPC Design and Implementation {#ipc-design}

 <!--
-Copyright 2021, Collabora, Ltd. and the Monado contributors
+Copyright 2021-2022, Collabora, Ltd. and the Monado contributors
 SPDX-License-Identifier: BSL-1.0
 -->

-- Last updated: 8-December-2021
+- Last updated: 15-July-2022

 When the service starts, an `xrt_instance` is created and selected, a native system compositor is initialized, a shared memory segment for device data is